 The Beverton-Holt form of stock recruitment relationship based on Francis (1992) was used (Table A-2).
-Values for the stock recruitment function parameters $\alpha$ and $\beta$ are calculated from the values of $R_0$ (the number of 0-year-olds in the absence of exploitation and recruitment variability) and the "steepness" of the stock-recruit relationship (h, Table A-2).
-The "steepness" parameter is the fraction of $R_0$ to be expected (in the absence of recruitment variability) when the mature biomass is reduced to 20% of its pristine level (Francis 1992).
+Values for the stock recruitment function parameters α and β are calculated from the values of R_0 (the number of 0-year-olds in the absence of exploitation and recruitment variability) and the "steepness" of the stock-recruit relationship (h, Table A-2).
+The "steepness" parameter is the fraction of R_0 to be expected (in the absence of recruitment variability) when the mature biomass is reduced to 20% of its pristine level (Francis 1992).
 Past assessments have assumed a value of 0.8.
 A value of h = 0.8 implies that at 20% of the unfished spawning stock size, an expected value of 80% of the unfished recruitment level will result.
-Model runs exploring other values of h and the use of a prior on h were explored in previous assessments (Lowe et al. 2002), but were found to have little or no bearing on the stock assessment results and were not carried forward for further evaluation at the time.
-As in past years, we assumed h = 0.8 for all model runs since previous work showed that assessment results were insensitive to this assumption (and given the Tier 3 status does not affect future projections).
-Prior to the 2012 assessment, the recruitment variance ( $\sigma_R^2$ ) was fixed at a value of 0.6.
-In the 2012-2013 and the current assessment, we estimate $\sigma_R^2$ .
+Model runs exploring other values of h and the use of a prior on h were explored in previous assessments (Lowe et al. 2002), but were found to have little or no bearing on the stock assumed h = 0.8 for all model runs since previous work showed that assessment results were insensitive to this assumption (and given the Tier 3 status does not affect future projections).
+Prior to the 2012 assessment, the recruitment variance was fixed at a value 0.6.
+As in the 2014 assessment, we estimate this value.